Get in touch

 We also have the support of Mrs Bates, Mrs Nevitt and Mrs Sewell.

-In the first half of term we will introduce the concept of ‘Wisdom’ with a Philosophy for Children (P4C) session where children will discuss the new concept and what it means to them.
-We will use The Pot of Wisdom: Ananse stories book as a stimulus for the P4C session.
-This will begin the integration of the concept of wisdom which will meander our learning journeys throughout the term.
+In the first half of term we will introduce the concept of ‘Journeys’ with a Philosophy for Children (P4C) session where children will discuss the new concept and what it means to them.
+We will be exploring types of journeys, thinking about what we need to make a journey successful and how are school values support us when we want to make a journey.

-Our Spring Newsletter and overviews will give you more information about the curriculum in Gauguin this term.
+Our Summer Newsletter and overviews will give you more information about the curriculum in Gauguin this term.

 Our photo gallery